nicolsc/sensit-frame-debug/README.md

 ##Configure

-Set the following env vars in a longocal `config.js`, with your SIGFOX API Credentials:
+Set the following env vars in a local `config.js`, with your SIGFOX API Credentials:

 	module.exports = {
 	  SIGFOX_USERNAME: 'xxx',